ryarturogi/frontend-enginner-DoD-course/README.md

 ## 🎯 Course Overview

-This course transforms frontend developers into production-ready engineers who can confidently ship enterprise-grade applications.
-You'll master the mindset, patterns, and practices that ensure your code meets the highest standards of quality, reliability, and maintainability.
+This course transforms frontend developers into production-ready engineers who can confidently ship enterprise-grade applications using the latest technologies.
+You'll master React 19, Next.js 15, modern testing patterns, and the critical Definition of Done (DoD) that separates hobby projects from production systems.

 ### What You'll Learn
 - ✅ Production-ready mindset and engineering principles
 - ✅ Definition of Done (DoD) for enterprise development
-- ✅ Comprehensive testing strategies and patterns
+- ✅ Comprehensive testing strategies with React 19 and Next.js 15
+- ✅ Component development with Storybook and visual testing
 - ✅ Advanced architecture and code organization
+- ✅ React 19 Actions, useOptimistic, and modern state management
+- ✅ Next.js 15 with Turbopack and async request APIs
 - ✅ CI/CD and DevOps awareness for frontend engineers
 - ✅ Monitoring, observability, and performance optimization
 - ✅ Security and accessibility best practices